VidZohar/Bitcoin-Price-Prediction/README.md

 # Bitcoin-Price-Prediction
-Predicting the price of Bitcoin using LSTM NNs
+Predicting the price of Bitcoin using LSTM NNs.
+Read .pdf file.